config-syncer/config-syncer/docs/setup/README.md

 # Setup

-Setup contains instructions for installing the Kubed and its various components in Kubernetes.
+Setup contains instructions for installing the Config Syncer and its various components in Kubernetes.

-- [Install Kubed](/docs/setup/install.md).
-Installation instructions for Kubed.
+- [Install Config Syncer](/docs/setup/install.md).
+Installation instructions for Config Syncer.
-- [Uninstall Kubed](/docs/setup/uninstall.md).
-Instructions for uninstallating Kubed.
+- [Uninstall Config Syncer](/docs/setup/uninstall.md).
+Instructions for uninstallating Config Syncer.
 - Developer Guide
   - [Overview](/docs/setup/developer-guide/overview.md).
-Outlines everything you need to know from setting up your dev environment to how to build and test Kubed.
+Outlines everything you need to know from setting up your dev environment to how to build and test Config Syncer.
   - [Release process](/docs/setup/developer-guide/release.md).
-Steps for releasing a new version of Kubed.
+Steps for releasing a new version of Config Syncer.